 Anyways, I digress; bread was an important part of the diet as well.
-Brown bread in particular was a common find as it was higher in carbohydrates than white bread and it has a nice flavor to it which white bread doesn’t have.
+Brown bread in particular was a common find as it was higher in carbohydrates than white bread and it has a nice flavor to it that white bread doesn’t have.

 Now, to clarify: any bread can have a nice flavor when done properly; brown bread is just stronger in that department.
 If you’d like to try this one yourself then you can get a recipe here.